Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 AI mediates most major online services.
 It provides the invisible hand that personalizes your online experience as well as providing brand new interfaces, such as gesture and importantly, voice.

 Text-to-speech and speech-to-text are enabled by AI.
 AI is therefore the new UI.
 Monologue will give way to dialogue in chatbots and we show plenty of examples of learner engagement, learner support and learning through many species of learning chatbots.
+These chatbots can be text only or speech driven.

 AI can curate and create content